Do homework first

 Deadline to reject and tenant and return the deposit

 How long does a landlord have to either accept or reject an applicant?
 The law deems an applicant has been rejected after seven days from the date the person submits a complete rental application.
-If the landlord does not furnish the applicant a rental application, then the applicant is deemed rejected seven days after the landlord accepts the application deposit.
+If the landlord does not furnish the applicant with a rental application, then the applicant is deemed rejected seven days after the landlord accepts the application deposit.
 See Tex.
 Prop.
 Code 92.352.

 The law does not put a specific deadline for the return of the deposit after an applicant has been rejected.
 However, many form agreements specify that a landlord has 30 days to return an application deposit after rejection.